 ![]() |

-Dairy is not usually available and the fats used is different and adds a strangeness to all the foods.
-The owner of this restaurant had spent time in Europe and developed recipes that could be converted in Thailand.
-Eating here is the most expensive food we have eaten in Thailand because all these ingredients have to be shipped in from afar.
+Dairy products are usually unavailable, and the fats used in cooking have a different taste, which gives the food an unusual flavor.
+The owner of the restaurant had spent time in Europe and adapted various recipes for use in Thailand.
+Eating here turned out to be the most expensive dining experience we've had during our stay, as all the ingredients need to be shipped from far away.

-We found out there was a National Museum of Nakhron Sri Thammarat .
-It was filled with lots of ancient artifacts found in the region.
-Nothing was in English at the time but it was still worthy to see the displays and room filled with artisans works of ancient times.
+We discovered that there is a National Museum of Nakhron Sri Thammarat, which is filled with numerous ancient artifacts from the region.
+Although nothing was labeled in English at the time, it was still worthwhile to see the displays and the rooms filled with artisan works from ancient times.

-After a couple of days of wandering around the city & checking out the museum and Buddhist Temples, we were charmed and decided to stay for the week.
-Jim gets on the phone to the Thai’s we met on Kolibong Island and call Supra & Siriwan from the hotel room.
+After spending a couple of days wandering around the city and exploring the museum and Buddhist temples, we were so charmed that we decided to extend our stay for the week.
+Jim called Supra and Siriwan, the Thai friends we had met on Kolibong Island, from our hotel room.

 ![]() |

-Dog packs will make an area their home and this poor dog is afraid of me coming to take photos at this temple under repair.
+Dog packs will make an area their home.
+This poor dog is afraid of me.

 ![]() |